sunnya97/ethereum-developers-guide/front-end.md

 ## Front End

-While this guidebook is focused on smart contract development, a large portion of successful Dapps is the front end and user interface.
+While this guidebook is focused on smart contract development, a large portion of successful Dapp development is the front end - the user interface.
 In this section, we provide introduction to interacting your smart contracts with a useable frontend, and introduce the resources for front end development.

 ###### [Returning to the Pet Shop](http://truffleframework.com/tutorials/pet-shop#creating-a-ui-to-interact-with-our-smart-contract) \[Exercise\]